swright573/django-vertical-multi-columns/docs/source/guide/usage.rst

 Say you want to display 3 columns ... plants starting with A-F in one column, those starting with G-S in another, and T-Z in a third column.

-Using A-F as an example, in the function list (one per column) you pass to CriteriaVMCView when you override the get_column_criteria() method, you would pass this function .
+We'll use A-F as an example.
+It would be included in the function list (one per column) you pass to CriteriaVMCView in your get_column_criteria() method.
 This function is looking for instances in your returned data where the first letter of 'name' is in the range 'ABCDEF'.
 If so, the function returns True.
 If not, it returns False.

 .. code-block:: python